 KMC (Note 5.B) will be loaned \$11 million under a credit facility which has been committed to secure land acquisitions (\$10 Million) and to compensate Queensberry (Note 8.C) for certain services provided (\$1 million).
 The Queensberry service contract contains milestone payments related to permitting and transfer of the MPSA to KMC, the Project joint venture.
-The Company has advanced \$7 million of the facility to KMC as at December 31, 2014.
+KMC paid \$500,000 of this amount as payable upon issuance of the ECC in April 2015.
+The Company had advanced \$7.5 million of the facility to KMC at December 31, 2015 (December 31, 2014 - \$7 million).